 Clifton Beach is an ideal spot to stay if you want to experience the many tours, attractions and day tours of the region.
 Because Clifton Beach is positioned in between Cairns and Port Douglas you have the option of seeing the Great Barrier Reef from either departure points.

-Alternatively for a quiet day on and island visit Low Isles where the snorkelling is fantastic and you will have a good chance of spotting green sea turtles.
+Alternatively for a quiet day on visiting one of the islands visit Low Isles where the snorkelling is fantastic and you will have a good chance of spotting green sea turtles.

 Climate in Clifton Beach